mp-se/gravitymon/README.md

 Now also works with ESP32 (use ESP32 d1 mini which is compatible with ESP8266)

-Installation can be made using https://www.brewflasher.com
+Installation can be made using https://www.brewflasher.com or https://web.brewflasher.com

+The documenation can be found here: https://mp-se.github.io/gravitymon/index.html

 Note!
-If its being flagged as malware, try the older version.
+If Brewflasher being flagged as malware by your antivirus software, try the web version.

 The main differences:
 ---------------------